edx/frontend-i18n/README.rst

 **getLocale([locale])**

-Get the locale from the cookie or, failing that, the browser setting.
+Gets the locale from the cookie or, failing that, the browser setting.
-Gracefully fall back to a more general primary language subtag or to English (en) if we don't support that language.
-Throws An error if i18n has not yet been configured.
+Falls back to a more general primary language subtag, or, if the more general language isn't one we support, to English (en).
+Throws an error if i18n has not yet been configured.

 locale (Optional): If a locale is provided, returns the closest supported locale.

 **getMessages([locale])**

-Returns messages for the provided locale, or the user's preferred locale if no argument is provided.
+Returns messages for the provided locale, or for the user's preferred locale if no argument is provided.

 **isRtl()**

 Determines if the provided locale is a right-to-left language.

 **handleRtl()**

-Handles applying the RTL stylesheet and "dir=rtl" attribute to the html tag if the current locale is a RTL language.
+If the current locale is an RTL language, applies the RTL stylesheet and adds a "dir=rtl" attribute to the html tag.

 Passthrough components from `react-intl <https://github.com/formatjs/react-intl/wiki/Components>`_.